 In the Entity file, we request Primary Relationship Type.
 An entity can only have one primary relationship type, so you need to choose a hierarchy to choose the primary relationship type for entities with multiple relationship types.
 In this file, you should provide all relationship types for your entities.
-For example, if one entity is a Board Member, a Volunteer, and a Friend, you can provide all three types in this file.
+For example, if one entity is an Undergraduate Alum, a Graduate Alum, and a Past Parent, you can provide all three types in this file.
 One row should be provided for each relationship type, so in this example there would be three rows for this entity.